 - Whisk the nondairy milk and vinegar and set aside for five minutes.

 - Cream together the sugar and "butter" in a stand mixer or hand mixer fitted with a wisk, until light and fluffy, about 2-3 minutes.
 Stop the mixer and scrape down the bottom and sides of bowl a couple of times during the mixing.

-- Mix the lemon juice, zest, vanilla extract and almond milk.
+- Mix the lemon juice, zest, vanilla extract and milk-vinegar mixture.

 - Sift into a bowl the flour, salt, baking soda, and baking powder